 In 2015 my daughter, then in year 6, had two crippling panic attacks which led me to read a book called Calm Kids by Lorraine Murray.
-I had also witnessed in my teaching job that pupils’ wellbeing was suffering.
+As mentioned above I had also witnessed in my teaching job that pupils’ wellbeing was suffering.
 There was a rise in pupils experiencing anxiety and stress due to an increasingly packed and target driven curriculum which allows little opportunity for children to ‘get off the treadmill’.
 This affects not only the children but their families.
 Added to this are those children with ADHD and those on the autistic spectrum for whom school and life in general present particular challenges.

 Passion into action